Last updated on March 12, 2026

 Sail into the West

-Sail into the West is pretty new, but an instant speed wheel is intriguing.
+Sail into the West hit the scene as an interesting, instant-speed wheel effect.
 The double Regrowth can also be powerful.
-This spell always draws you some number of cards; the question is, how often can you get the mode you want?
+This spell always draws you some number of cards; the question is, how often can you get the table to vote for what you want?

 Double Major